Physician Assistant Contract Review | PA Contract Reviews Attorney

 - Benefits Summary: Are standard benefits offered: healthcare, vision, dental, life, disability, medical, retirement, etc.?

-- Continuing Medical Education (CME): What is the annual allowance for CME expenses and how much time off is offered?
+- Continuing Medical Education (CME): What is the annual allowance for CME expenses, and how much time off do they offer?
 Is there academic support?

-- Dues and Fees: Which business expenses are covered (licensing, DEA registration, privileging, PSPA, AAPA or AMA national conference participation and AAPA dues)?
-Fellowship, internship or residency costs.
+- Dues and Fees: Which business expenses are covered (licensing, DEA registration, privileging, PSPA, AAPA or AMA national conference participation, and AAPA dues)?
+Fellowship, internship, or residency costs.
+Board fees?

 - Signing Bonus: Is a signing bonus offered?
 When is it paid?